A Dim View of Libertarianism

 Corporations: Invaluable Servants, Ruthless Masters

-they are the result of free association of individuals.
-As such,
+result of free association of individuals.
+As such, corporations are

-corporations are entitled to full participation the “free markets” which, as
+entitled to full participation in “free markets” which, as

 we have noted, libertarians fully endorse.